 Interleukin-4 (IL-4) was first characterised as B cell stimulatory factor (BSF-1) and B-cell differentiation factor (BCDFg).
 It has been subsequently revealed that IL-4 is a pleiotropic cytokine with many immune response modulating functions on a large number of cell types which include fibroblasts, osteoblasts, endothelial cells, hepatocytes, keratinocytes, astrocytes, mast cells, macrophages and T cells.
 It is essentially an immunomodulatory cytokine that has the ability to inhibit the growth of tumour cells.
 Interleukin-4 is known to be produced by mast cells, fetal thymocytes, CD8+ T cells, basophils, CD4+ TH0 and TH2 cells.

+This interleukin-4 ELISA kit is designed for analysing many different types of diagnostic applications.
 The human cDNA is made up of a single open reading frame which encodes a protein of 153 amino acids and this also includes a putative signal peptide.
 The human IL-4 gene is located on chromosome 5 and it occurs as a single copy in the haploid genome.
 There are structural and functional similarities between human and mouse IL-4 genes and their proteins, both human and mouse proteins have multiple potential glycosylation sites and six cysteines which are linked by intro-molecular disulfide bridges.
 There are evidence that IL-4 can act as an autocrine growth factor in pancreatic cancer cells, this has been found to give rise to the possibility that cancer-derived IL-4 being able to suppress the cancer-directed immune-surveillance in vivo, in addition to its growth-promoting effects.
 This process can result in the facilitation of both pancreatic tumor growth and metastasis.
 The standard used in the following interleukin-4 ELISA kit is recombinant human IL-4 that is composed of 130 amino acids with a molecular mass of 14KDa.

-The minimum detection sensitivity level of IL-4 using current human interleukin-4 ELISA kit was approximately 1.5 pg/ml.
+The minimum detection sensitivity level of IL-4 (interleukin-4) using current human interleukin-4 ELISA kit was approximately 1.5 pg/ml.
 The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Control of IL-4 expression in T helper 1 and 2 cells.
 Immunology.
 (2008) 124 (4): 437-44.
 Review.
 Gilmour J. and Lavender P.